Kojoel/alx-low_level_programming/0x00-hello_world/README.md

 Task2 -> gcc -S $CFILE
 /*This script converts the c file stored inside the local variable CFILE into an interpreted file with the .s extention*/

+Task3 -> gcc -o cisfun $CFILE
+/*This script creates an executable file from the c file stored inside the CFILE variable called cisfun*/